Skip to Main Content

 Looking toward 2030, BU College of Fine Arts seeks to redouble our efforts to ensure that we’re eliminating barriers to access and working proactively to partner with any- and every-one with imagination.

 • Today, CFA provides $7M in graduate student scholarships.
 This is a 38% increase since 2018.
+In addition, CFA has increased the hourly-rates for graduate student workers.

 • Wheelock Family Theatre provides ASL interpretation, audio description, and open captioning for each class and performance, ensuring that theatre is accessible for all.

-• In 2023, a CFA donor created the Grandma Sonia fund to assist School of Theatre students experiencing financial hardship.
+• In 2023, a CFA donor created the Grandma Sonia Fund to assist School of Theatre students experiencing financial hardship.

 We will: